TheMrCorvy/HGTS/README.md

 **How it works:**

-- When you pass a `count` parameter, HGTS automatically detects this is a plural translation
+- When you pass a `count` parameter, HGTS automatically detects this is a plural translation.
-- It uses `Intl.PluralRules` to determine which plural form to use based on the current language
+- It uses `Intl.PluralRules` to determine which plural form to use based on the current language.
-- Different languages have different pluralization rules (e.g., English: one/other, Polish: one/few/many/other)
+- Different languages have different pluralization rules (e.g., English: one/other, Polish: one/few/many/other).
-- Falls back to `other` if the specific form is not provided
+- Falls back to `other` if the specific form is not provided.
-- You can provide a custom plural rule function in setup options if needed
+- You can provide a custom plural rule function in setup options if needed.

 **Custom plural rules (advanced):**